Pictou County long-term care home recruiting staff from refugee camps | CBC News

 "The role doesn't pay enough.
 There aren't enough of them and the workload is too heavy.
 So we're in a position where we need to be creative."

-She said the humanitarian aspect is also important as refugees are given the chance to build new lives and bring their families with them.
+Smith said the humanitarian aspect is also important, as refugees are given the chance to build new lives and bring their families with them.

-Ramalawi said Nova Scotia is a far safer and freer environment than Lebanon.
+Ramlawi said Nova Scotia is a far safer and freer environment than the refugee camps in Lebanon.

 Moving to Nova Scotia also means that he is working in a far lower position than those for which he is qualified.